marcopennekamp/lore/specification/expressions.md

   - Since there are no precision issues, there is no need to require manual casting of integers to reals.
 - If we dynamically **dispatch** on the `Real` type, the actual type at runtime is determined using `isInteger`.
 If true, we dispatch with the value having `Int` as its type, and otherwise having `Real` as its type.

 For now, we want to keep literal grammar to a minimum.
-Hence, we do not support scientific notation and only support base 10.
+Hence, we do not support scientific notation and only support decimal numbers.
 Here are the **valid number formats:**

 - **Integers:** `x` or `-x`, x being any number from 0 to MAX_SAFE_INTEGER.
 - **Reals:** `x.y` or `-x.y`, with both x and y being numbers.
 We do not allow notations such as `.0` or `1.`.

 ##### Arithmetic Operators

 The following **arithmetic operators** can be used on numbers.
-Note that the remainder operator will be implemented as a function.
+Note that the remainder operator is implemented as a function.

 ```
 a + b  // Addition